Improving palliative and end of life care for LGBT+ people

 - Sharing of the evidence based resource for local translation into culturally appropriate resources, and dissemination

-The Herbert Dunhill Lecturer, KCL, UK
+The Herbert Dunhill Lecturer

 - Janne Bromseth, Norway